How to Prepare for a Court Hearing: 8 Tips to Help Settle Your Nerves & Improve Your Chances of Winning

 #3 Organize Your Important Documents

 Being organized is a key part of preparing for upcoming court cases.
-Court proceedings require a lot of different documents, each highly important, and you do not want to misplace or forget about any of them.
-Make sure that you have organized copies of speaking notes, outlines, exhibits, and copies of pleadings, both yours and your opponent’s.
+Court proceedings require many different documents, each highly important, and you do not want to misplace or forget about any of them.
+Make sure that you have organized copies of speaking notes, outlines, exhibits, and pleadings, both yours and your opponent’s.
 Make sure you have additional copies in case you need to hand them to the court, court clerk, and opposing party.

 Dress for the Results You Want